How to make Word documents accessible

 Still need help

-If you have questions about your document that are not covered in this checklist, contact the Communications and Marketing team
+If you need support, contact the Communications and Marketing team

 ICT training for Microsoft Word

-If you work for the council, ICT offers training and support for Microsoft applications, including Word.
+ICT offers council staff training and support for Microsoft applications, including Word.

 To learn more, go to 365 HUB (Microsoft SharePoint) [council staff only].